ItchyPlusPlus/ItchyPlusPlus/readme.md

 If you want to check what we have so far, you will have to checkout our repo and compile it.
 No support will be given to those who compile.

-To Compile, you will need the SDL and cairo libraries, and of course, with any compication you will need a compiler.
+To compile, you will need the SDL and cairo libraries as well as a standard GNU build system (g++, make, pkg-config etc.).

+For ubuntu run this command first:

+    sudo apt-get install build-essentials

 Then compiling is just as simple as this: